 Hamm also spoke about other ways they use referral gifts in their office.
 “We keep gifts on hand to give to our clients who have extensive work done, or who have given a personal referral.
 We also ask them to please leave us reviews online,” she said.
 “And we try to give gift baskets to other companies who send business our way.
 For example, I’ve put together thank-you gift baskets for pediatricians who send us patients that require extensive root canal work.”

 The terrific thing about promotional products?
 The original owner keeps and uses it or gives it away to a friend, allowing the gift to serve as a referral for years to come.

 Find a business you love, then trade referrals

-According to a referral marketing study by NACVA, the more referrals you give, the more you get.
+According to a referral marketing study by NACVA, the more referrals you give, the more you get (PDF).
 Often, partnering with another business related to yours can help both of you get more referrals, and therefore, more customers.

 For example, a lot of plumbers will work in conjunction with a company that does tree trimming and stump grinding, since root systems are a frequent source of pipe damage, with each business recommending the other as the need arises.